kadena-io/marmalade/README.md

 We decided to replace the manifest schema with a URI-based schema.
 The new schema for NFT metadata is a simple JSON schema that describes the properties of the metadata.
 This schema enables compatibility with various marketplaces and wallets, making Marmalade tokens more interoperable.
 By utilising a URI-based schema, Marmalade tokens can improve scalability, and provide greater flexibility for developers and most of all simplicity of usage in general.

 The decision to move NFT metadata off-chain and use a widely accepted standard for the metadata schema is a positive step for Marmalade tokens.

+## IPFS Storage Guide

+This guide provides our recommend approach to storing metadata and image assets on IPFS, leveraging hypothetical paths and CIDs.
+Our manual illustrates two distinctive storage scenarios and outlines the method for accessing stored data.

+### Storing Collections: Step-by-Step Guide

+1.  **Image Upload to IPFS:**

+    -   Uploading you image assets folder to IPFS, adopting sequential numbering for streamlined referencing (e.g., "1.jpg, 2.jpg...").
+2.  **Metadata Update:**

+    -   After the upload, capture the CID for the assets folder (e.g., "Bayfol...").
+    -   Proceed to update the metadata files, correlating the image property with the path to CID (e.g., "ipfs://Bayfol.../1.jpg").
+3.  **Metadata Upload to IPFS:**

+    -   Upload the metadata files to IPFS, maintaining sequential numbering that corresponds with the asset (e.g., "1.json, 2.json...").
+    -   Retrieve the CID for the uploaded metadata folder (e.g., "Baymetx...).
+4.  **Finalizing URI:**

+    -   Merge the metadata folder CID (e.g., "Baymetx...") with the respective filename and extension to construct a comprehensive URI (e.g., "ipfs://Baymetx.../1.json").
+    -  Forge the final URI for the token on the ledger to the combined CID (e.g., "ipfs://Baymetx.../1.json").

+### Single NFT Storage: Step-by-Step Guide

+1.  **Image and Metadata Upload to IPFS:**

+    -  Upload the image asset to IPFS.
+2.  **Metadata Update:**

+    -   Upon successful upload, retrieve the CID for the asset (e.g., "Bayfabc...").
+    -   Revise the metadata files, matching the image property with the path to CID (e.g., "ipfs://Bayfabc.../1.jpg").
+3.  **Metadata Upload to IPFS:**

+    -   Upload the metadata file to IPFS.
+    -  Retrieve the CID for the uploaded metadata file (e.g., "Bayfxyz...").
+4.  **Finalizing URI:**

+    -   Unite the CID of the metadata file (e.g., "Bayfxyz...") with the filename and extension to forge a uniform URI (e.g., "ipfs://Bayfxyz.../metadata.json").
+    -   Create the final URI for the token for usage on the ledger  (e.g., "ipfs://Bayfxyz.../metadata.json").

+### Metadata Structure

+Your metadata files should adhere to our JSON schema.
+The schema provides a structure for your metadata, ensuring that necessary details are present and formatted correctly.
+This schema can be found within this readme.

+In this schema, the `image` property should contain a link to the image on IPFS (as illustrated in the previous examples).

+### Token Creation in the Ledger

+When creating a token in the ledger, you should use the `create-token` function.
+The link obtained from IPFS (.json) serves as the URI supplied to create a token within the ledger:

+    (defun create-token:bool
+        ( id:string
+          precision:integer
+          uri:string
+          policies:object{token-policies}
+        )
+        ...
+    )

+Please be reminded that these CIDs are hypothetical and should be tailored to match your specific use case and IPFS setup.
+A thorough understanding of the IPFS storage mechanism is crucial, and the steps should be adjusted as necessary.

+By faithfully following these detailed steps, you can efficiently store metadata and image assets on IPFS, associate them with NFTs, and seamlessly retrieve them in your DApp or application.